trinityyzhang/GitLab/answers.md

 git checkout test
 git merge top_N
 ```
 This is merging branch top_N into branch test.
-Nothing seems to be changed because test is an ancestor of top_N.
+The test branch is updated to include changes made in top_N, which is just updating find_top_5 to find_top_n.

 6. What do you think would happen if you ran the following commands?
 What branches would change, and how?